LllC-mmd/SHAFTS/README.md

 # 3DBuildingInfoMap
-simultaneous extraction of building height and footprint
+Deep-learning-based simultaneous extraction of building height and footprint from Sentinel imagery: development, evaluation and application